nokotamustang/OpenGL_and_Vulkan_3D/README.md

 The ground plane is created from a height map and displaced in the vertex shader.
 The normals of the ground plane are calculated in the geometry shader and passed to the fragment shader for lighting calculations.

-Basic grass in some complex scenes isn't modelled from 3D meshes, but 2D planes called bill-boards.

 The grass is created along each point on the ground plane using a geometry shader and a flow map to simulate wind movement.
 We can use the shader programs to render more complex objects such as grass.

-The wind movement on the grass is simulated using a 'flow map', which is a 2D texture that is used to control the movement of the wind.
-The flow map is used to offset the position of the grass in the geometry shader.
+The wind movement on the grass is simulated using a flow-map, which is a 2D texture that is used to control the movement of the wind.
+The flow-map is used to offset the position of the grass in the geometry shader.

 ![Screenshots](./screenshots/mgl_terrain_2.png)
 _With only local lights on and textures off, we see the pure light on the normals of the billboards._